Pennsylvania Court Records

 - Cases where the marriage was established under the influence of drugs or alcohol.

-Since vital records are public in line with the Right-To-Know Law, annulment records can be obtained at the State Library of Pennsylvania, except the court seals it.
+Since vital records are public in line with the Right-To-Know Law, annulment records can be obtained at the State Library of Pennsylvania, except that the court seals it.

 Annulment vs. Divorce in Pennsylvania

 Annulment and divorce are ways to end a marriage in the state of Pennsylvania.
-For an annulment, after confirming one's eligibility as void or voidable marriage, then the procedure can begin for annulment.
+For an annulment, after confirming one's eligibility as a void or voidable marriage, the procedure can begin for annulment.
 Void marriages do not require a court order; instead, the marriages are invalid immediately according to the law of Pennsylvania.
 Spouses must prove the grounds for annulment when it comes to voidable marriages.
 To file for annulment of a voidable marriage, one or both spouses must have been a resident of Pennsylvania for at least six months.
 Valid documents must be attached, and witnesses must be provided as evidence for a court hearing.

-Similarly, to file for a divorce in Pennsylvania, one or both spouses must have lived in the state for at least six months.
+Similarly, one or both spouses should have lived in the state for at least six months to file for a divorce in Pennsylvania.
 The plaintiff can file in the county where the marriage certificate was issued.
-After meeting the residency requirements, the plaintiff must categorize the marriage dissolution under fault-based or no fault-based.
+After meeting the residency requirements, the plaintiff must categorize the marriage dissolution as fault-based or no-fault-based.
 The third step is to go through a court to file the divorce complaint, and forms must be filled out to complete the process.
 A Notice to Defend Form is vital for this stage as it is the requirement by law for document filing in Pennsylvania.
 Following this is a Counseling Notice Form and a Complaint in Divorce Form.
-Attaching these with a Family Court Cover Sheet, and a copy of the Marriage Certificate marks the end of the procedure.
-The other spouse must also be served the divorce complaint paperwork through a document called Form of Acceptance.
+Attaching these with a Family Court Cover Sheet and a copy of the Marriage Certificate marks the end of the procedure.
+The other spouse must also receive the divorce complaint paperwork through a Form of Acceptance document.
 Again, this ends the process for filing a divorce, but a 90-day waiting period must pass.
-It takes about six months to two years to get a divorce in Pennsylvania, depending on various factors.
+It usually takes about six months to two years to get a divorce in Pennsylvania, depending on various factors.
 Also, some counties may allow e-filing while some do not.
 Divorce and annulment are guided by the 23 Pa.
-C.S.A 3301 et seq Pennsylvania law.
+C.S.A.
+3301 et seq, Pennsylvania law.

 Is an Annulment Cheaper Than Divorce In Pennsylvania?